Aish-p/SoftwareEngineering_UE20CS303/L1/U1 Lab Manual.md

 ## TASK – 4: REQUIREMENTS ENGINEERING
-Your team is developing an application that helps ease the lives of University students.
+You are developing an application that helps ease the lives of University students.
 Some of the problems you could tackle are – Acquiring quality study materials, Time management, Health & Lifestyle, Budgets, Career guidance etc.
-Each team’s lab task is to conduct a feasibility study for the problems they want to solve, elicit and analyze the requirements (make use of the Fish bone diagram), prepare a SRS using the template given in the lecture slides and eventually incorporate changes to the requirements by following the Requirement Change Process.
+Each lab task is to conduct a feasibility study for the problems they want to solve, elicit and analyze the requirements (make use of the Fish bone diagram), prepare a SRS using the template given in the lecture slides and eventually incorporate changes to the requirements by following the Requirement Change Process.
+You can make use of the Use Case diagram and the Requirements Traceability Matrix for brownie points!